jvf/connscale/README.md

 ### Setup

-Two Digital Ocean instances with 2 GB RAM / 2 CPU's and SSDs for storage with Ubuntu 14.04.4 x64 as OS.
+Two Digital Ocean instances with 2 GB RAM / 2 CPU's and SSDs for storage with Ubuntu 14.04.4 x64 as OS. `bmon` and `nload` where used to monitor the network traffic.

 ### Tests